Received a Tax Notice? Respond and Resolve with our Tax Experts.

 whatsapp

-Income Tax Filing for Foreign Nationals/Citizens in India
+Income Tax filing for Foreigners in India

 Any individual who resides and works in India but belongs to any other country will have to pay tax mandatorily in India under the Income Tax Act 1961.
 However, the provisions for expatriates under the Income Tax Act are different.
 This article will provide complete knowledge of taxability for expats.